sh-y-zu/DBMS-Practical/Practical 04/Part 2/Q.md

 | S4  | P4  | 300      |
 | S4  | P5  | 400      |

+## Write Queries,

+a) List the `Sno` and `Sname` of suppliers whose status is above 15.

+b) List all cities in which parts are manufactured, removing duplicates from the answer.

+c) Decrease the status value by 2 for all suppliers.

+d) List all suppliers, arranging them in descending order by status.

+e) Display the part numbers and quantity of each part with a quantity greater than 300.

+f) List all parts that are either 'Red' or 'Blue' in color.

+g) List all parts that are both 'Blue' in color and manufactured in 'Rome'.

+h) List all parts except those that are 'Blue' in color.

+i) List all supplier names where the second letter of their name is 'I'.

+j) Display the name, city, and weight of parts with a weight between 12 and 17.

 This README file outlines the tasks to be performed and provides necessary information regarding the database schema and data files for the exercise.